 3xx: The message was not checked for composite authentication.

-4xx: The message bypassed composite authentication.
+4xx or 9xx: The message bypassed composite authentication.
 The second two digits are internal codes used by Office 365.